-To date, 183 youth have been enrolled into Saginaw MAX System of Care services.
-Since entering Saginaw MAX, 47% of youth experienced improved school performance (n=15) and a 27% decrease in physical altercations after 12 months of services and supports (n=11).
+To date, 192 youth have been enrolled into Saginaw MAX System of Care services.
+Since entering Saginaw MAX, youth have achieved a 23% reduction in school suspensions and a 14% decrease in physical altercations after 12 months of services and supports.

 Hundreds of young people throughout Saginaw County live with complex emotional and behavioral challenges.
 It affects their work in school, their family stability and their interactions with others.
 Helping them requires not only family support, but a carefully coordinated team approach that often involves the educational, mental health, child welfare, healthcare, juvenile justice and law enforcement systems.

 In a county with high rates of violence, unemployment, trauma and poverty, a much needed supportive approach has not always been there.
 That has left many of our young people with very limited opportunities.